ricgu8086/CarND-Vehicle-Detection/writeup_report.md

 In section **"Implement a sliding-window technique..."** after defining some parameters about the classifier, the ``find_cars()`` function defined in ``lesson_functions.py`` is called.

-Due to the characteristics of the image, I decided not to search for cars in the upper part of the image.
-This, together with the decision of downscaling the image by a 1.5 factor, resulted in a speedup of per-frame time processing.
+Due to the characteristics of the image, I decided not to search for cars in the upper part of the image and in a small fraction at the botton corresponding with the hood of the car.
+This, together with the decision of analyzing the image in just one scale (1 factor, original size), resulted in a speedup of per-frame time processing.

 Just analyzing one scale seems enough to find all the cars, using a properly overlap of 2 cells per step.